JuliaBooks/Books.jl/docs/chapters/demo.md

 ```
 </pre>

-So, to eval some code and write it aforementioned file, you can use something like
+So, to eval some code and write it aforementioned file, you could use

 ```{.include}
 build/sum-definition.md